Ju-On: The Curse: Release and reception

 Ju-On: The Curse was released on home video on February 11, 2000.
+The film will be released in Japan in theaters in 4K resolution on August 8, 2025.

 AllMovie called it a "surprisingly effective low-budget horror video from Japan", writing, "while the plot never quite comes together—it's haphazard and confusing—the movie succeeds because of its unnervingly creepy atmosphere and consistently mournful and unsettling tone".

+Stage adaptation

+A stage play adaptation of Ju-On was developed in 2023.
+It adapts the plots from this film and its sequel.